-Particulars Notes Category A 1 Applicable to Individual & HUF both Life insurance premium paid by a person to effect or to keep in force an insurance policy (life policy or endowment policy) [Sec.
-80C(2)(i)] Insurance policy can be taken on life of the following: (a) In case of an individual: Himself, spouse and child (whethe major or minor) of such individual; (b) In case of HUF: Any member of the HUF. um on insurance policy in excess of following % Policy issued Insured is disable 1 or suffering from disease specified u/s 80DDB Insured is any other person Upto 31-03-2012 20% 20% During P.Y.
-2012-13 10% 10% On or after 01-04-2013 15% 10% mean the minimum a of the insured event taking into account: (i) the value of any (ii) any benefit by w resured in relation to a life mount assured under the at any time during the temperature at the premium agreed to be revery of bonus or otherwise bred, which is to be or more person. policy on happening erm of the policy, not turned; or over and above the 2.
+Particulars Notes Category A 1 Applicable to Individual & HUF both 1.
+Life insurance premium paid by a 1.
+Insurance policy can be taken on life of the foll lowing: person to effect or to keep in force an insurance policy (life policy or dividual: Himself, spouse e and child (whether endowment policy [Sec.
+80C(2)(i)] major or minor) o ny member of the HUF.
+Um on insurance policy in oversis of following of of the actual sum assu Policy issued Insured is disable 1 or Insured is any other suffering from disease specified u/s 80DDB person Upto 31-03-2012 20% 20% During P.Y.
+2012-13 10% 10% On or after 01-04-2013 15% 10% mean the minimum a of the insured event taking into account: (i) the value of any (ii) any benefit by w ssured in relation to a life mount assured under the at any time during the te premium agreed to be re ray of bonus or otherwise ured, which is to be or mo policy on happening erm of the policy, not turned; or over and above the the policy by any 2.
 Contribution made towards Public provident fund (PPF).
 [Sec.
-80C(2) (v)] Subscription should be a) In case of indiv (whether major o e in the name of following ridual: Such individual, br minor); ny member of HUF. be in form of repayment Any subscription to National Savings Certificates, VIII Issue and IX Issue [Sec.
-80C(2)(ix)] the money is eligible t m deduction in respect of a 3.
-Treatment of accrued interest: Deduction is also vested. i.e., interest upto 4.
+80C(2) 1.
+Subscription should be in the name of following persons: (v)] a) In case of individual: Such individual, his spouse and child (whether major or minor); b) In case of HUF: A ny member of HUF.
+2. Contribution must not be in form of repayment of loan 3.
+Any subscription to National Savings Certificates, VIII Issue and IX If contribution is made the money is eligible t in joint names, the persor o claim deduction. n who has contributed lssue [Sec.
+80C(2)(ix)] 2.
+An individual can claim deduction in respect of certificates purchased in the name of his spouse or minor child.
+3. Treatment of accrued interest: Deduction is also available on accrued interest which is reinvested. i.e., interest upto penultimate year of lock-in-period is eligible for deduction.
 Contribution for participating in the Unit-linked Insurance Plan (ULIP) of Unit Trust of India (UTI) or ULIP of LIC Mutual fund u/s 10(23D) formerly known as Dhanraksha 1989.
 [Sec.80C(2)(x)] de in the names of follow ch individual, spouse and nember of HUF.
-0 1 5.
-Sum paid to effect or keep in force a contract for notified annuity plan of the LIC or any other insurer.
+01 Sum paid to effect or keep in force a contract for notified annuity plan of the LIC or any other insurer.
 [Sec.
 80C(2)(xii)]